johndatserakis/koa-vue-notes-web/README.md

 - Once you do that, you'll received a brand new `accessToken` and `refreshToken`
 - Repeat the process as needed

-I've utilized the great Axios `axios.interceptors.response` utility to capture the case of an expired `accessToken` and refresh it - all without the user being made aware of the process.
-The key is to keep the promise-chain alive - this is so the component caller can update it's local state - things like page count, sort - stuff that's important but really doesn't belong in our Vuex store because it's only relevant to the calling component.
-Take a look at the user.js store - that's where the interceptor is set up.
-If it recognizes this is a refresh situation it calls two Vuex actions and then resolves with the resent request.

-## Store
+# Store

 The store folder is where all the Vuex files are.
 We are using the modules feature of Vuex which allows us to have different stores for each module.
 In this app there are two modules - `user` and `note`.
 Vuex turned out to be really cool.
 One of the main things I'll point out is that each action should return a promise.
 If you follow this methodology you'll find it makes it really easy to keep in sync with a API call a component might make. (`axios` requests already are promises - so do the normal `return new Promise((resolve, reject) => { resolve('wow!') })` in other types of `action` cases.)

-## App.vue file
+# App.vue file

 This is our main app component.
-Things like the `navbar`, `footer`, and `vue-progress-bar` are placed here.
+Things like the `navbar`, `footer-main`, and `vue-progress-bar` are placed here.

-## main.js file
+# main.js file

 Our main entrance to our JavaScript code - all the main modules like our Vuex store and router are loaded here.
 This is also where our main Vue instance is implemented.